A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 2. Visit the 7th-century Church of Santa Maria e Donato

 Another spectacular sight to behold is the Basilica of Saint Mary and Saint Donatus.
 This is one of the oldest churches on the lagoon, as it dates back to the 7th century.
 This graceful structure is decorated with Byzantine mosaics from the 12th century, plus it contains the relics of Saint Donatus of Arezzo in a marble sarcophagus, and large bones behind the altar claimed to be the bones of a dragon killed by the saint.
+Therefore, this is easily one of the best things to do in Venice.

 3. Attend a glassblowing demonstration